 How Should Students Approach Activity Lists?

 Here is one area where COVID may have helped to put a finer focus on what matters.
 A colleague of mine once said that if they have 14 lines for activities, students will try and fill out all 14 lines.

 In these times, you can’t do that.
 And that leads students to ask some really important questions: Why am I doing it?
 What do I value?
 Participating in an activity should be about more than having something to put on a college application.

-When you do fill out the section we have a framework in the book.
+When you do fill out the section, we offer a framework in the book.
 Choose one activity that is so important to you and that you see yourself as a leader.
-For example, maybe you’re the editor in chief of the paper or the person everyone counts on to make the shot.
-Include an activity where you’re not the leader but you enjoy it.
+For example, maybe you’re the editor-in-chief of the paper or the person everyone counts on to make the shot.
+Next, include an activity where you’re not the leader but you enjoy it.
 Third, choose an activity that reveals the role family, faith, or community plays in your life.
-How have you carved out time to make those things part of their life?
+How have you carved out time to make those things part of your life?

-Everyone is waiting for life to go back to normal, but this is really an opportunity to be your genuine self and think about what matters most to you and how you want to implement that and apply that.
+Everyone is waiting for life to go back to normal, but this is really an opportunity to be your genuine self.
+Think about what matters most to you and how you want to implement that and apply that.

 What Do You Wish Parents Would Teach Their Kids Before Sending them Off to College?

 Don’t provide 24/7 service to your child.
 Don’t be there all the time.
 They need to have opportunities to make decisions on their own.
-The world is not perfect – something that we are all aware of now – but make sure they know that you don’t expect them to be perfect either.
+The world is not perfect—something that we are all aware of now.
+Make sure your teens know that you don’t expect them to be perfect either.
 They’re going to make mistakes and they need to know that it is okay and that they can learn from them.
 Be supportive but give them space to be independent.